hipolitoguzman/triplelogic/README.md

 The circuit element in question (port, signal, variable) will be tripled.

-For a more complete explanation of how the package works, you can read the paper describing the approach at: https://www.mdpi.com/2079-9292/8/1/24
+For a more complete explanation of how the package works, you can read our paper describing the approach at: https://www.mdpi.com/2079-9292/8/1/24

 ## How to use it?

-Download the `triple_logic.vhd` file and include it in your project.
+Download the package file [src/triple_logic.vhd] and include it in your project.

 Identify the most critical ports, signals or variables in your design and change their datatype to their tripled counterparts.

-Remember to include the use clause `use work.triple_logic_package.all` in the library sections of the VHDL sources that use these datatypes.
+Remember to include the use clause `use work.triple_logic_pkg.all` in the library sections of the VHDL sources that use these datatypes.

 Many functions and operators have been overloaded in the package, so the user